 - Because my competitors are on there

 Most of your competitors may be on Twitter but do you know what they’re getting out of it?
 It’s easy to second-guess the benefits others are getting, but the reality might be they’re spending lots of time on there without getting any return.

 - To get people following me

 Why do you want people following you?
 It’s easy to use automated Twitter tools to amass thousands of followers, but what’s the point if only a very small percentage of them are actually interested in what you have to say?

 - Increase traffic to my website

-In theory this should be easy; you post regular tweets and people think “oh, that sounds interesting” and visit your website or company blog.
+In theory, this should be easy; you post regular tweets and people think “oh, that sounds interesting” and visit your website or company blog.

 In reality, your tweets are fighting to be read amongst hundreds or thousands of others at any given time in people’s streams.
-You could try getting over this by tweeting every 10 minutes or so but this is a waste of time and will actually have the opposite effect and lead to less people clicking on your links.
+You could try getting over this by tweeting every 10 minutes or so but this is a waste of time and will actually have the opposite effect and lead to fewer people clicking on your links.

 The main point to take away from this post is you should have a clear and defined focus on why you want to use Twitter before you start.

 If you want to use it to get social with other business owners online, that’s fine, but don’t let it distract you from the day-to-day running of your own business and making money.